lukecav/mybooktable/readme.txt

 == Upgrade Notice ==

+= 2.2.0 =
+IMPORTANT UPDATE: Barnes and Noble has discontinued Linkshare Affiliates and switched to Commission Junction.
+This update is required to continue using B&N affiliates.
+[Learn more...](http://www.authormedia.com/barnes-and-noble-is-ending-its-affiliate-program-how-to-keep-from-losing-out/)

 = 2.0.0 =
 This is a major update to MyBookTable.
 After this update, you will need to update any MyBookTable Add-ons that you have installed.